BE FAST — Knowing the Signs of Stroke Can Save Lives

-Four letters and three numbers can be all you need to know to save a life.
+Two small words — just six letters — and three numbers can be enough to save a life.

 Knowing the Warning Signs

 Hemorrhagic strokes happen when a blood vessel in the brain ruptures.
-Both call for immediate attention, but ischemic strokes are more common.
-Physicians can treat some hemorrhagic strokes, when necessary, with endovascular techniques or surgery.
+Physicians can treat some hemorrhagic strokes with endovascular techniques or surgery.

-“We’d much rather have a patient present to an emergency room and realize it is not stroke than to have you or someone you care about remain at home when every minute counts,” he said.
+“We’d much rather have a patient present to an emergency room and realize it’s not stroke than to have someone you or someone you care about remain at home when every minute counts,” Boyle said.
 “Know the signs and call 911.”